+4. Identification Of All Trust Beneficiaries Having An Interest In Participant's Plan.

+The third trust requirement appears relatively straightforward on its face, but it can be extremely complicated in the case of an accumulation trust.

+a.
+Contingent Beneficiaries.

-- 4. Identification Of All Trust Beneficiaries Having An Interest In Participant's Plan.
-The third trust requirement appears relatively straightforward on its face, but it is extremely complicated.
-The final regulations clarify some trust situations, but fail to address many more. - Contingent Beneficiaries.
-All trust beneficiaries, except for those who can qualify as merely potential "successor beneficiaries" (discussed below), must be taken into account in determining whether a person other than an individual is designated as a beneficiary (thereby disqualifying the trust for DB treatment) and in determining which DB has the shortest life expectancy.
+All trust beneficiaries, except for those who qualify as "mere successor beneficiaries" (discussed below), must be taken into account in determining whether a person other than an individual is designated as a beneficiary (thereby disqualifying the trust for DB treatment) and in determining which DB out of multiple DBs has the shortest life expectancy.
 Treas.
 Reg. § 1.401(a)(9)-5, A-7(b).
-A person who has any right (including a contingent right) to any part of the participant's plan benefits, beyond being a mere potential successor to the interest of another beneficiary upon that person's death, must be considered a beneficiary.
+A person who has any right (including a contingent right) to any part of the participant's plan benefits, beyond being a mere successor to the interest of another beneficiary upon that person's death, must be considered a beneficiary for MRD testing purposes.
 Treas.
-Reg. § 1.401(a)(9)-5, A-7(c)(1). - (1) Explanation.
+Reg. § 1.401(a)(9)-5, A-7(c)(1).

+(1) Explanation.

 The final regulations state: "[I]f the first beneficiary has a right to all income with respect to an employee's individual account during that beneficiary's life and a second beneficiary has a right to the principal but only after the death of the first income beneficiary (any portion of the principal distributed during the life of the first income beneficiary to be held in trust until that first beneficiary's death), both beneficiaries must be taken into account in determining the beneficiary with the shortest life expectancy and whether only individuals are beneficiaries."
 Treas.
-Reg § 1.401(a)(9)-5, A-7(c)(1) [last sentence] (emphasis added). - (2) The Death Contingency Rule Under The Former Proposed Regulations.
-Recall the controversy and ambiguity relating to the so-called "death contingency" rule in the prior, proposed regulations.
+Reg $\S 1.401(a)(9)-5$ , A-7(c)(1) [last sentence] (emphasis added).

+(2) The Death Contingency Rule Under The Former Proposed Regulations.

+Recall the controversy and ambiguity relating to the so-called "death contingency" rule in the earliest version of the proposed regulations.
 Under the former rules, contingent beneficiaries had to be taken into account in determining the designated beneficiary; however, if the death contingency "exception" applied, then beneficiaries receiving benefits due to the death of a prior beneficiary could be ignored.
-The only way this author could reconcile the death contingency rule with the "normal" contingent beneficiary rule under the proposed regulations was to read the word "solely" into the rule.
-The 2001 proposed regulations actually added the word "only" to clarify that if a contingent beneficiary's entitlement to any of the participant's plan benefits was due only (solely) to the death of the prior beneficiary (without more), then he/she could be ignored.
+The only way this author could reconcile the death contingency rule with the "normal" contingent beneficiary rule under the earlier set of proposed regulations was to read the word "solely" into the rule.
+The January 2001 proposed regulations actually added the word "only" to clarify that if a contingent beneficiary's entitlement to any of the participant's plan benefits was due only (solely) to the death of the prior beneficiary (without more), then he/she could be ignored.
 If any other factor was involved (such as the trustee's determination to accumulate distributed plan benefits in the trust), then that contingent beneficiary could not be ignored.
-See Gerstner, Naming a Trust as the Beneficiary of Qualified Plan Benefits and IRAs Under the New Minimum Distribution Rules, October 31, 2001, http://www.drjg.com - Learn More.
+The final regulations also make this distinction.

 b.
 Successor Beneficiary.

 A person will not be considered a beneficiary for purposes of determining whether only individuals have been named and, if so, which individual has the shortest life expectancy, if "the person could become the successor to the interest of one of the employee's beneficiaries after that beneficiary's death."
-Treas. $Reg. \S 1.401(a)(9)-5$, A-7(c)(1).
-If the individual beneficiary who is treated as the participant's DB dies after the DB determination date, distributions to the subsequent beneficiary will continue to be calculated based on the original DB's remaining (non-recalculated) life expectancy.
-Treas. $Reg. \S 1.401(a)(9)-5$, A-7(c)(2).
+Treas.
+Reg. $\S 1.401(a)(9)$ -5, A-7(c)(1).
+If the individual beneficiary who is treated as the participant's DB dies after the DB Determination Date, distributions to the subsequent beneficiary will continue to be calculated based on the original DB's remaining (non-recalculated) life expectancy.
+Treas.
+Reg. $\S 1.401(a)(9)$ -5, A-7(c)(2).